FreeRTOS/iot-reference-esp32/README.md

 ### Setting up the development environment
 Follow the software setup guide given [here](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/get-started/index.html#software) for the ESP32-C3 to setup your development environment.

+> Please ensure that you are able to build and run the `hello_world` example on your board and then continue.

 ## Cloning the Repository
 Run the following commands to correctly clone the repository:
 ```